-Figuring out your financial plan for retirement should be a top priority for everyone.
+Figuring out your financial retirement plan should be a top priority for everyone.
 However, it can sometimes feel like dealing with a different language due to all the different retirement products available.
 If you are wondering how fixed deferred annuities might fit into your retirement plan, keep reading for answers to the most common questions.

 What Is an Annuity?

 Simply, an annuity is a form of fixed income.
+(Money)

 While there are many different types of annuities, they all follow the same basic format.